 Little Battlers Pre-school

-Little Battlers have their own website, please visit www.littlebattlers.co.uk for full details.
+Little Battlers have their own website, please visit www.littlebattlers.co.uk for full details or visit our Facebook page.
 However, some information can be obtained below.

 Welcome to "Little Battlers" our pre-school for children aged 3 and 4 years.
 The Pre-school is situated on the same site as Battling Brook.
-The school and Little Battlers Pre-school received a "good" ofsted report in 2011.
+The school and Little Battlers Pre-school received a "good" ofsted report.
+The pre-school has shared policies with Battling Brook and can be obtained from this website.

-The Pre-school team consists of 6 ladies all with lots of experience working with young children.
-We work on a 1:13 ratio (1staff member to 13 children) and our aim is to provide our children with a stimulating and safe environment in which their learning will develop through play.
+The Pre-school team has lots of experience working with young children.
+Our aim is to provide our children with a stimulating and safe environment in which their learning will develop through play.

 Play underpins the delivery of all the Early Years Foundation Stage.
 We provide the children with well planned experiences indoors and outdoors based on the children’s spontaneous play.

 Every child at the Pre-school is assigned a key person (a member of staff) who will be responsible for working with them, giving them reassurance to feel safe and cared for and who will build a relationship with their parent/carer.
-They will keep records of development and progress and share these with parents/carers and other professionals when necessary.
+They will keep records of development and progress and share these with parents/carers and other professionals.

 The Early Years Foundation Stage principles are grouped into 4 distinct themes.